 The Porter Tun is one of the largest and oldest unobstructed event spaces in London.
 An exposed King Post timber roof giving a clear span of 60ft above a 778 square metre antique wooden floor makes it a perfect location for conferences, awards dinners, fashion shows and exhibitions.
 The large raised balcony is ideal for a reception area or presentation platform.
 It is equipped with state of the art sound system, Wifi, and fully integrated LED lighting system.
 This room is fully air controlled and has natural daylight.
 The Malt Room is able to be booked as a green room.

-On the ground floor, connected to both the Queen Charlotte and Lower Sugar Room, The King George III Room (named after his visit in 1787) has exposed brickwork, a barrel vaulted ceiling and period lanterns.
-The King George III Room is directly accessed from the reception (and the loading bay) and can be used alone or in conjunction with the Porter Tun as a drinks reception, catering space or exhibition area for larger events.
+The King George III Room, named after his royal visit in 1787, is a unique venue with period features including a barrel vaulted ceiling and exposed brickwork.
+On the ground floor, the room is directly accessible from the reception and the loading bay, and is joined to the Lower Sugar Room and the Queen Charlotte.
+The space can hired individually, or together with the Porter Tun for bigger events.
 The room has solid oak flooring and air conditioning.
-There is a fully integrated PA system and AMBX intelligent LED lighting with thousands of color options.
+There is a fully integrated PA system and AMBX intelligent LED lighting with thousands of color colors.

 The Lower Sugar Room is often used as a reception area, the upper Sugar Room as the main meeting space.
 Both can be used as separate breakout spaces for larger events, or together as a more flowing event space for networking.
 The Sugar Rooms were where the sugar brewing used to be stored.
 There is plenty of natural daylight in these room through elegant feature Georgian windows that overlook the courtyard.
 The rooms can host up to 100 guests for a standing reception.
 There is solid oak flooring in both rooms and beautiful exposed wooden beams in the upper Sugar Room.